sc68cal/openstack-networking-guide/scenario-legacy-ovs/scenario-legacy-ovs.md

 ## Verify operation

 1. On the network node, verify creation of the 'qrouter' and 'qdhcp' namespaces.
-The 'dhcp' namespace might not exist until launching an instance.
+The 'qdhcp' namespace might not exist until launching an instance.

   ```